-The balm contains natural ingredients such as a carrier oil, essential oils, beeswax, and hemp isolate.
-Manufacturers of CBD products add essential oils in the balm for their fragrances and unique healing effects.
+The balm contains natural ingredients such as carrier oil, essential oils, beeswax, and hemp isolate.
+Manufacturers of CBD products add essential oils to the balm for their fragrances and unique healing effects.
 The following are these healing properties in a nutshell.

-- Lavender essential oil has a soothing scent that potentially helps to treat depression, insomnia, anxiety.
+- The lavender essential oil has a soothing scent that potentially helps to treat depression, insomnia, anxiety.

 - Peppermint essential oil has a scent that possibly improves the clarity of mind, gives relief from stress and headaches, and helps to manage muscle pain.

 - Eucalyptus essential oil has a scent thought to help tackle inflammation.